FREQUENTLY ASKED QUESTIONS

 We have evolved to eat these relatively new foods haven’t we?

 It is true that various groups around the world have evolved in a relatively short amount of time to tolerate certain foods.
 We think immediately of lactose intolerance and its prevalence in African and Asian populations compared to that of Northern Europeans.
 Again with carbohydrates and the salivary amylase gene that allows us to digest them more successfully than non-human primates (again differing between populations).
-However, tolerating a food is not the same as thriving on a food and it would appear that the western diet coupled with the rise in diseases such as diabetes and atherosclerosis, as well as all sorts of allergies and digestive problems, tells us that something is not right.
+While many people may suffer no discernible problems from such foods, it may be that others would find it beneficial to exclude or reduce them.
+For some people, tolerating a food is not the same as thriving on a food and it would appear that the western diet coupled with the rise in diseases such as diabetes and atherosclerosis, as well as all sorts of allergies and digestive problems, tells us that something is not right.

 What about modern Hunter-Gatherer societies that eat a diet high in carbohydrates i.e the Kitavans?
 They are healthy aren’t they?

 It is true that there are varying amounts of carbohydrates in the diet of modern hunter-gatherers, with people such as the Kitivans (around 70% carbohydrates) being at the extreme end of carbohydrate consumption (the Inuit eat practically no carbohydrates at all).
 These people have eaten their traditional diets for a very, very long time.
 These diets are comprised of ‘real’ food rather than processed rubbish – it is their natural diet.
-However, we are not Kitivans and some people cannot tolerate high levels of carbohydrates.
-Personal experimenetation is the key.
+However, we are not Kitivans and some people cannot tolerate high levels of carbohydrates; especially if they are already unwell with conditions such as diabetes.
+Personal experimentation is the key, but always built upon the foundation of traditional ways of eating

 Isn’t the maxim ‘everything in moderation’ correct when it comes to diet?